oloo/fake-rapidpro/README.md

 Version 1 of the RapidPro API found which is detailed at http://rapidpro.io/api/v1

+# USAGE

+To run the application, download the latest version of fake-rapidpro from  and execute the following command.
+This will start the webserver on port 3000

+*Note that you will need JRE 6.x or later to have been installed

+    $ java -jar fake-rapidpro.jar

 ## Configure RUN Responses

 Before a run is started for a given flow and contact combination, the expected responses and webhook calls need  to be configured.